Skip to Main Content

 Plants have been used medicinally in all cultures, for millennia in some cases, but an evidence base of well-conducted research studies lag far behind traditional wisdom for most of them.
 The studies that do exist can be hard to find, for various reasons, but here are some tips and techniques that will greatly improve your botanical search results!

-Review of Aromatic & Medicinal Plants, (RAMP) is an international database useful for finding information pertaining to botany, cultivation, biological activity and use of plants.
+The Centre for Agriculture and Bioscience International (CABI) is a database useful for finding information pertaining to botany, cultivation, biological activity and use of plants.
 Specifically, content covers herbs, spices, essential oil and medicinal plants.
 It's a powerful database so review the tips below to get the best results.
 Access it from the library databases homepage or the list of databases linked on this page.

-1. Unless you're very familiar with the terminology, use the Thesaurus to find subject headings (descriptors in this database).
+1. Unless you're very familiar with the terminology, use the Thesaurus to find subject headings (descriptors in this database); Under Menu in the upper left corner, click Search and Discover, then CABI Thesaurus, then Visit CABI Thesaurus.

 2. Enter a term and click on ones of interest to view the record.
 If you want to search on the term, click the orange, ADD button.